-Because the S&P 500 index is sometimes viewed as a surrogate for the performance of the overall US equity market, many people assume that the range of potential equity investment might be only 500 individual companies.
+Because the S&P 500 index is sometimes viewed as a surrogate for the performance of the overall US equity market, many people assume that the range of potential equity investment might be limited to only 500 individual companies.

-But while these 500 companies do represent more than three quarters of the US's total equity market value,1 they are only a small fraction of the thousands of companies in the US equity investment universe, where some 2,800 stocks are listed on the New York Stock Exchange,2 and more than 3,600 others are listed on Nasdaq.3 An understanding of the equity investment class can help investors seeking opportunity in this vast space.
+But while these 500 companies do represent more than three quarters of the US's total equity market value, they're only a small fraction of the thousands of companies in the US equity investment universe.
+An understanding the equity investment class can help you find opportunity in this vast space.

 An overview of stock